dynatrace-ace-services/itsm-integration-with-slo/template_monaco/README.md

 - Metric Events : `[slo_prefix] - frontendservice - availability - error budget alert`

 `env.sh` : setup the variables :
+- mz_name with the name of the namespace (for example "mz - name")
+- slo_prefix=<mzName without space and special character or - or  space, only [AZaz09_] (for example "mz_name")
 - adjust the slo and metric events parameter (optionnal)
-- configure the mz_name and slo_prefix for each application based on management zone:
- => export slo_prefix=<mzName without space and special character or - or  space, only [AZaz09_]

     . env.sh
     ./monaco deploy -e=environments.yaml SLO_alerts